Narrating a Number and Staying with the Trouble of Value

-The number that I narrate here emerged in a press statement issued by the government of the Australian State of Victoria in 2009.
-The media release announced the success of investment by the State Government in environmental conservation in one of Australia’s fifty-seven Natural Resource Management Regions (NRMR).
-The environmental administrative region of grassy basalt plains that spreads east–west in south central Victoria is named Corangamite, an Aboriginal term that replaced a name bestowed by the first British pastoralists who in the mid nineteenth century invaded this country from Tasmania.
-They called the region ‘Australia Felix’ and set about cutting down all the trees.
-The squatters, who subsequently became landowners here, would in less than a century become a sort of colonial landed-gentry.
+The number that I narrate here emerged in a press statement issued by the government of the Australian state of Victoria in 2009.
+The media release announced the success of investment by the state government in environmental conservation in one of Australia’s 57 NRMRs.
+The environmental administrative region of grassy basalt plains that spreads east–west in south-central Victoria is named Corangamite, an Aboriginal term that replaced a name bestowed by the f irst British pastoralists who in the mid-19th century invaded this country from Tasmania.
+They called the region “Australia Felix” and set about cutting down all the trees.
+The squatters, who subsequently became landowners here, would in less than a century become a sort of colonial landed gentry.
 In 2008, in operating the EcoTender Programme in the Corangamite NRMR, the Victorian government purchased ecosystems services value from the descendants of those squatters in pay-as-bid auctions.
 In 2009 the contribution to Australia’s GDP from these transactions was calculated as AUD4.94 million.
 The announcement of this value was the occasion of the media release where I first met the number.

-Second, you might see it as odd to tell a story of a very particular number when what clearly has agency when it comes to decision making and policy design, and what data journalists are interested in, is what can be made of datasets in mobilizing this algorithm or that.
-This worry might prompt you to ask about relations between numbers and datasets.
-The answer to such a query is fairly straight forward and not very interesting.
-There are many numbers in a dataset; the relation is a one–many relation albeit that numbers are assembled in very precise arrays.
+Second, you might see it as odd to tell a story of a very particular number when what clearly has agency when it comes to decision–making and policy design, and what data journalists are interested in, is what can be made of data sets in mobilizing this algorithm or that.
+This worry might prompt you to ask about relations between numbers and data sets.
+The answer to such a query is fairly straightforward and not very interesting.
+There are many numbers in a data set; the relation is a one–many relation albeit that numbers are assembled in very precise arrays.
 The more interesting question enquires about the relation between numbers and algorithms.
-My answer would be that while algorithms mobilise a protocol that elaborates how to work relations embedded in a database, numbers express a protocol that lays out how to work relations of collective being.
-Numbering is a form of algorithming and vice versa.2 We could say that numbers are to algorithms as a seed is to the plant that might germinate from it; to mix metaphors, they have a chicken and egg relation.
-While there are certain interestingly different socio-technical characteristics of generating enumerated value by analogue means (mixing cognitive, linguistic, and graphic resources) of conventional enumeration as taught to primary school children, and contriving enumerated value by digital computation, it is the sameness that matters here: AUD4.94 million has been generated algorithmically and expresses a particular set of relations embedded in a particular data set, but it still presents as just a number.3
+My answer would be that while algorithms mobilize a protocol that elaborates how to work relations embedded in a database, numbers express a protocol that lays out how to work relations of collective being.
+Numbering is a form of algorithming and vice versa.1 We could say that numbers are to algorithms as a seed is to the plant that might germinate from it; to mix metaphors, they have a chicken-and-egg relation.
+While there are certain interestingly different sociotechnical characteristics of generating enumerated value by analogue means (mixing cognitive, linguistic and graphic resources), of conventional enumeration as taught to primary school children, and of contriving enumerated value by digital computation, it is the sameness that matters here: AUD4.94 million has been generated algorithmically and expresses a particular set of relations embedded in a particular data set, but it still presents as just a number.2

 So now, to turn to my story.
-The intimate account of number making I tell here as a story would enable a journalist to recognize that the good-news-story that the government is slyly soliciting with its media release is not a straightforward matter.
+The intimate account of number making I tell here as a story would enable a journalist to recognize that the good news story that the government is slyly soliciting with its media release is not a straightforward matter.
 We see that perhaps a political exposé would be more appropriate.
-The details of how the number is made reveal that this public–private partnership environmental intervention program involves the state paying very rich landowners to do work that will increase the value of their own property.
-The question my story might precipitate is how could a journalist either celebrate or expose this number in good faith?
+The details of how the number is made reveal that this public–private partnership environmental intervention programme involves the state paying very rich landowners to do work that will increase the value of their own property.
+The question my story might precipitate is, how could a journalist either celebrate or expose this number in good faith?
 When I finish the story, I will suggest that that is not the right question.

 Narrating a Number